-You can customize and print Reserve Request Forms; These also available at the Library circulation desk.
-There should be one form for each item.
+You can print Reserve Request Forms; These also available at the Library circulation desk.
+Fill out one form for each item.

 You can do this yourself, ask a faculty secretary to do it, or ask a student worker for the department to do it.